How To Start A Profitable Snow Cone Business In 5 Steps

 The cooler will be nice for storing extra nice if you need it.
 The last thing you want to do is run out of ice when you have a line of hot customers.

-Don’t forget to let customers know what your menu is!
+Don't forget to let customers know what your menu is!
 They will want to know all the flavor options, and it will also help them decide before they get to you.
-There are many signage options for menus, but if you want to keep it simple, use a sandwich board style like the one below.
+There are many menu signage options, but if you want to keep it simple, use a sandwich board style like this one found on Amazon.

-Don’t forget you will need something to process payments on!
-Fewer people carry cold har cash these days, and if you only take cash as payment, you will miss out on a lot of sales.
-Many great POS software options connect right into an iPad for easy transactions.
+Don't forget you will need something to process payments on!
+Fewer people carry cold hard cash these days, and if you only take cash as payment, you will miss out on many sales.
+Many great POS software options connect right to an iPad for easy transactions.
+We'd suggest getting an iPad if you're serious, as it is the easiest way to process payments via a POS system.

 Will you need power?
-If you plan on setting up at a grocery store for the entire summer, then maybe the answer is no. However, if you plan on moving around and going to events, you will need a generator to power your snow cone machine.
+If you plan on setting up at a grocery store for the entire summer, the answer may be no. However, if you plan on moving around and going to events, you will need a generator to power your snow cone machine.

 Things to consider when choosing a generator: